swcarpentry/python-novice-inflammation/_episodes/10-defensive.md

 A common use case for raising exceptions is to catch invalid user input.
 For example,
-some of the exercises in the previous lesson involve writing a rescaling function:
+some of the exercises in the previous lesson involve writing a rescaling function.

 ~~~
 def rescale(input_array, low_val=0.0, high_val=1.0):